Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Introduction

 Usually, single beam atomic magnetometers utilize a magnetic field modulation technique using a coil \cite{liu2020single,ding2020single,oelsner2022integrated}.
-Their structure are very simple but they can suffer from magnetic field interference when forming a gradiometer or a magnetometer array.
-To diminish such the effect of magnetic interference all-optical atomic magnetometers have been developed widely.
-All-optical vector atomic magnetometer was reported \cite{patton2014all}.
-An all-optical atomic magnetometer with a co-linear configuration to measure the biomedical magnetic field was implemented by placing the pump and probe lasers at a slight angle within the same window \cite{limes2020portable}.
-Single beam all-optical atomic magnetometers based on an external light modulator were studied \cite{petrenko2022towards, hunter2018free}.
-Even, all-optical single beam atomic magnetometer based on direct current modulation to the vertical-cavity surface-emitting laser (VCSEL) was already demonstrated with a sensitivity level of 10 pT/Hz$^{1/2}$ \cite{jimenez2009sensitivity, hunter2018free}.
-However, the low power of the VCSEL is insufficient to obtain a significant optical pumping rate $R(t)$ so that the sensitivity is limited.
-Our strategy for single beam all-optical atomic magnetometer without the use of an external light modulator is that adopting a DBR laser instead of a VCSEL to acheive higher optical pumping rate and applying current sequence including a laser mode-hopping, which consists of the optical pumping stage and the following probing stage to measure the FID of macroscopic $^{87}$Rb spin.
+Their structure is very simple but they can suffer from magnetic field interference when forming a gradiometer or a magnetometer array.
+To diminish the effect of magnetic interference, all-optical atomic magnetometers have been widely developed.
+An all-optical vector atomic magnetometer was reported \cite{patton2014all}.
+An all-optical atomic magnetometer with a co-linear configuration to measure biomedical magnetic fields was implemented by placing the pump and probe lasers at a slight angle within the same window \cite{limes2020portable}.
+Single beam all-optical atomic magnetometers based on an external light modulator have also been studied \cite{petrenko2022towards, hunter2018free}.
+And an all-optical single beam atomic magnetometer based on direct current modulation to the vertical-cavity surface-emitting laser (VCSEL) has already been demonstrated with a sensitivity level of 10 pT/Hz$^{1/2}$ \cite{jimenez2009sensitivity, hunter2018free}.
+However, the low power of the VCSEL is insufficient and unable to achieve a significant optical pumping rate $R(t)$ so that its sensitivity is limited.

+Our strategy for a single beam all-optical atomic magnetometer without the use of an external light modulator involves adopting a DBR laser instead of a VCSEL to achieve a higher optical pumping rate, and applying a current sequence including laser mode-hopping.
+It consists of an optical pumping stage and a following probing stage to measure the FID of macroscopic $^{87}$Rb spin.

-In this paper, we demonstrate an all-optical single beam pulsed atomic magnetometer utilizing a mode-hopping of a DBR laser.
-We employ mode-hopping to selectively switch the laser frequency between on-resonance and off-resonance with the \({}^{87}\)Rb D$_1$ line so that a sequence of optical pumping and the FID probing is realized.
+In this paper, we demonstrate an all-optical single beam pulsed atomic magnetometer utilizing the mode-hopping of a DBR laser.
+We employ mode-hopping to selectively switch the laser frequency between on-resonance and off-resonance with the \({}^{87}\)Rb D$_1$ line so that a sequence of optical pumping and FID probing is realized.
 We observe the FID as a function of offset, modulation amplitude of current modulation and analyze the discontinuous optical pumping effect.
-Additionally, we measure the sensitivity of our magnetometer and compare it to the CRLB due to the non-magnetic noise which shows the reachable sensitivity of our magnetometer.
+Additionally, we measure the sensitivity of our magnetometer and compare it to the CRLB considering non-magnetic noise, demonstrating the achievable sensitivity of our magnetometer.